What is Request for Proposal (RFP)? A Definitive Guide

 In addition, you can also include supplemental information in your RFP.
 If you have specific questions for suppliers to answer or extra details you want them to provide, list them there.

 The RFP should also clearly state the deadline for proposal submissions, as well as specific steps to follow when it’s time to submit.
-Some companies will require suppliers to mail their bids in, while others (such as government agencies) will use online systems.
+Some businesses will require suppliers to mail their bids in, while others (such as government agencies) will use online systems.

 Sharing Your RFP